• Menu

 Mindful Eating: The Practice of Eating Better

 It’s difficult to practice mindful meditation while socializing – meditation just doesn’t work that way!
-But, you can be mindful of your breath, mindful of something kind you would like to say to someone, or practice appreciation of your friends and family.
+But, you can be mindful of your breath, mindful of something kind you would like to say to someone or practice appreciation of your friends and family.
 With regard to food, can you simply practice what I call the power of pause – and take in the visual beauty of the holiday food?

 Another practice you might play with this year is the mindful practices of kindness and of contentment.
 How might you be kind to yourself and others through this season?
 Is there something that you do, or way you are through the holidays, that doesn’t really serve you anymore?